isigner/iresign/README.md

 #### Windows

      1.unzip the package
-     2.if you want to use termial version, open the command window, cd to directory, and execute the command 3.if you want to use the UI version, click the iresign_ui.exe
+     2.if you want to use termial version, open the command window, cd to directory, and execute the command iresign.exe 3.if you want to use the UI version, click the iresign_ui.exe

 #### IOS: